Ryan Zinke: 2018 wildfires

 In August 2018, Zinke said that "environmental terrorist groups" were to blame for the wildfires in California, and that they had "nothing to do with climate change".
-Fire scientists and forestry experts reject that, attributing the increasingly destructive wildfires to heat and drought caused by climate change.
-Later that month, Zinke acknowledged that climate change played a part in the fires.
+Fire scientists and forestry experts rejected that claim, attributing the increasingly destructive wildfires to heat and drought caused by climate change.
+Later that month, Zinke walked back some of his earlier remarks, acknowledging that climate change played a part in the fires.
 He also said that preventing removal of dead trees has increased the amount of flammable material and hurt timber salvaging.

 Calendar omissions

 In October 2018, FOIA requests revealed that Zinke's calendar, which was supposed to cover the Secretary of the Interior's activities, contained glaring omissions.
 Zinke met with lobbyists and business executives on a number of occasions.
 Reporting from September 2018 noted that the calendars of his activities were "so vaguely described... that the public is unable tell what he was doing or with whom he was meeting."